As the series comes to a conclusion, we take a look back and rank all 77 episodes.

 It’s safe to say our cultural fascination with the blood-sucking undead isn’t going away anytime soon.

 By formally acknowledging the material’s inherent silliness ad nauseam, the filmmakers have distanced themselves from the spirit of the parody, robbing it of its gruesome pleasures.

 The film is at once enabled and hindered by its utter strangeness, an intrinsic quality surely exacerbated in its English-language release.

 The doc does a good job of avoiding partisan caterwauling, limiting its argument to a clear thesis and well-articulated supporting statements.

-It might hit you right in the feels, even as your eyes are rolling.
-To quote one of Forrest’s truest pieces of wisdom: Maybe both is happening at the same time.
+The film might hit you right in the feels, even as your eyes are rolling.

 In the end, any and all potential B-movie fun is extinguished by the film’s depressingly listless anonymity.

 The film fluctuates haphazardly between semi-serious reverence and tongue-in-cheek camp, with no shortage of opportunities for the inevitable Rifftrax accompaniment.

 The doc is beholden to the same plethora of taboos, half-truths, and outright lies traded en masse by mainstream conservatism for the last seven years.

 Cooper’s film now has the chance to find the audience it always deserved.
 Criterion does right by the little-seen masterpiece.